 What is Play?

 Play is the business of childhood.
-It is an integral part of every child’s healthy development and is embedded in Article 31 in the Convention on the Rights of a Child.1 Children and youth need time, appropriate space and opportunity to engage in quality play.
-It is crucial to children’s mental and emotional health and it could minimize depression, anxiety, aggression, and sleep problems.2 It improves children’s physical, mental, and social health, and has a critical role in healthy development by improving motor skills, social behaviour, independence, and conflict resolution.3 It also provides experiences that can equip children with risk management skills necessary to thrive as adults.3 Some empirical evidence supports the link between physically active play and decreased anxiety, as well as depressive symptoms and positive self-concept.4
+It is an integral part of every child’s healthy development and is embedded in Article 31 in the Convention on the Rights of the Child.1 Children and youth need time, appropriate space, and opportunity to engage in quality play.
+Play is crucial for children’s mental and emotional health, and it can reduce their experiences of depression, anxiety, aggression, and sleep problems.2 It improves children’s physical, mental, and social health, and has a critical role in healthy development by improving motor skills, social behavior, independence, and conflict resolution.3 Engagement in play provides experiences that can equip children with risk management skills necessary to thrive as adults.3 Some empirical evidence supports the link between physically active play and decreased anxiety, as well as depressive symptoms and positive self-concept.4

 There are many categories of play.
 Unstructured child-led play is play where children follow their own instincts, ideas, and interests without a defined purpose or outcome.
-It is not initiated in an organized, planned, or formal way and may include thrilling and exciting forms of play.
-It provides opportunities for challenge and exploring boundaries, which allows the child to determine their own limits.5 Categories of challenging play include:
+It is not initiated in an organized, planned, or formal way, and may include thrilling and exciting forms of play (sometimes referred to as risky play).
+“Child-led” or “directed” is used as a qualifier to emphasize the principle component of play in which the child determines her or his activity.5 Unstructured child-led play provides opportunities for challenge and exploring boundaries, which allows the child to determine their own limits.6 There are six categories of challenging play, including: